-In 2012 Eight O’Clock Coffee brand awareness and sales had experienced a steady decline due to very limited levels of equity advertising support for 15 years.
-When they turned to OCD, they had a limited advertising budget to employ, no creative assets and most importantly no brand “news” to communicate until K-Cups and new brand packaging/flavors would be rolled out beginning in 2013.
+Eight O’Clock Coffee brand awareness and sales had experienced a steady decline due to very limited levels of equity advertising support for 15 years.
+When they turned to OCD, they had a limited advertising budget to employ, no creative assets and most importantly no brand “news” to communicate until K-Cups and new brand packaging/flavors would be rolled out the following year.
 The first thing we needed to do was stop the bleeding.

 We prepared a multi-stage, multi-year campaign to flatline the sales decline and raise awareness to launch the new line extensions.
 First, we proposed a radio effort using personality “live reads” (scripts to be read live or prerecorded at the station by on-air talent) both nationally employing Boomer Esiason, John Tesh, and Billy Bush as spokesmen, as well as select on-air talent in the brand’s top 14 markets (combined represented over 53% of sales).
 This strategy not only served to eliminate the expense of creative development, it also allowed us to customize the messaging to the personalities of the on-air talent and the individual local markets.

 We developed a multi-platform campaign working with Meredith Corporation employing their print, digital and video assets.
 A 72% discount in print rates was realized with over $100,000 in digital and video support being packaged into the media package as bonus support for a $2MM investment.

 For the third phase, OCD Media was tasked with planning and executing a television campaign in 17 local markets supporting the rebranding of Eight O’Clock Coffee.
 This rebranding effort included a new logo, new packaging of the brand, new positioning and line extensions including both flavors and the introduction of the availability of the K-Cups.